Raffaello/board-m-n-k/README.md

 - [ ] replace with 1D array and compute the moves as `i*n+j` for the exact index position

-- [ ] simplify the checking of end game simpli looking around the value and moving trought the array.
+- [ ] simplify the checking of end game looking around the value and moving trough the array.
-- [ ] simplify to have ashing.
+- [ ] simplify hashing.
 - [ ] consider to use a bit board for each player to represent the game.

 ## Principal Variation